 A personal holiday is given to academic, civil service, and non-faculty labor represented employees instead of a scheduled floating holiday.
-You should use your personal holiday according to these guidelines.
+Below are the guidelines for using your personal holiday:

 - Your personal holiday must be taken during the fiscal year (July 1 - June 30).

 - Your personal holiday cannot be banked or used outside this period, or it is lost.